zaherg/laracasts-downloader/README.md

 # NOTE

-THE SOFTWARE IS PROVIDED "AS IS", so am not responsible if Jeffery got mad of you.
+1. THE SOFTWARE IS PROVIDED "AS IS", so am not responsible if Jeffery got mad of you.
+2. The application may stop working at any giving moment, when the site structure change, and I can't promise I will fix it.

 ## Inspiration